Haemorrhoid (Piles)

 Patient with risk factors for colon cancer includes:

-Piles or haemorrhoids are diagnosed with direct visualisation with proctoscopy or colonoscopy.
+Piles or hemorrhoids are diagnosed through direct visualisation using proctoscopy or colonoscopy.

 Haemorrhoid above the dentate line (found in the anal canal) is classified as an internal haemorrhoid.